t4guw/t4guw.github.io/README.md

 ## Tech for Good Research Group

-See [Readme-default](https://t4guw.github.io/www/README-default) on how to edith these GitHub pages
+See [Readme-default](https://t4guw.github.io/www/README-default) on how to edit these GitHub pages

 Contact pisan@uw.edu to get access